DMACC offers to pay instructors $500 per credit for the

 online portion of a course if the course has

 never been taught online before.
-Follow the instructions below for Online Course Grant Process.
+Follow the instructions below.
 All steps and forms must be completed and submitted to Distance Learning in order to be paid.

 Printable version of these instructions

-Please contact the Distance Learning Office to determine if the course you are wanting to teach web blended/online has previously been developed or is currently in development.
-Our contact information can be found on the Contact Us page.
+Contact Distance Learning to determine if the course you are wanting to teach web blended/online has previously been developed or is currently in development.
+Our contact information can be found on the

 Contact Distance Learning to set up an appointment with your Dean/Provost to determine if there is a need for your desired course.
 Please follow this procedure:

 - Complete the

-Online Course Development Grant Application (3 pages, includes a
+Online Course Development Application (3 pages, includes a

 Course Plan).
 Then distribute it to your Program Chair, District Chair (if applicable), and Dean/Provost for approval signatures.